 Today, this national registry (known as the Be The Match® Registry) serves as the single point of access for patients to matched adult volunteer donors, as well as cord blood units.

 Physicians rely upon these cells to perform adult stem cell transplants that can cure more than 70 otherwise fatal, diseases or conditions, including blood cancers and sickle cell disease.

-The Solution: Medicare should reimburse hospitals for the cell acquisition costs using a methodology similar to that used for solid organs.
-The Patient Access to Cellular Transplant (PACT) Act S.1286/H.R.
-2498 will ensure that providers of services receive adequate payments for the acquisition of bone marrow and cord blood cells under the Medicare program.
+The PACT Act: The PACT Act S.1286/H.R.
+2498 ensures that providers of services receive adequate payments for the acquisition of bone marrow and cord blood cells under the Medicare program.
 Medicare already reimburses hospitals for the acquisition costs of procuring solid organs – including kidneys from living donors – using standard acquisition charges that reflect hospitals’ average acquisition cost associated with each organ.
 Health and Humans Services (HHS) implemented this policy to avoid acquisition costs becoming a barrier to transplant.
 The PACT Act adopts this policy for bone marrow and cord blood.

-When we talk about PACT Act, we're talking about lives on the line.
-Approximately 1,200 Medicare patients a year need a bone marrow or cord blood transplant.
+The 2020 Plan: When we talk about the PACT Act, we're talking about saving more lives.
+Approximately 1,200 Medicare patients a year need a bone marrow, peripheral blood stem cell or cord blood transplant.